Here are our animals!

 Our very shy Crocodile Skinks.
 They hide much of their day, and that's ok with us.
 They're still awesome dragons, and we're hoping to produce more to help slow overcollection from the wild.

 Our shy Pink Tongue Skink is getting better with handling, but she prefers things to be calm.
-She'll be used in programs on a limited basis.
+Why rush through

 Our Leachianus Gecko is a lovely, wrinkly flop-beast.
 I adore her, but she'd rather not be handled and will growl and cry to let you know.
 I'm ok with just watching her pretend to be a log and hearing her crash through her enclosure at night.